Serving all people by providing personalized health and wellness through exemplary care, education and research.

-(PLANO, TEXAS March 30, 2011) — The Commission on Cancer (CoC) of the American College of Surgeons has granted its Outstanding Achievement Award to Baylor Regional Medical Center at Plano as a result of surveys performed during 2010.
-Baylor Plano is one of a select group of 90 currently accredited and newly accredited cancer programs across the United States and one of two programs in Texas to receive this recognition.
+(PLANO, TEXAS March 30, 2011) — The Commission on Cancer (CoC) of the American College of Surgeons has granted its Outstanding Achievement Award to Baylor Scott & White Medical Center - Plano as a result of surveys performed during 2010.
+Baylor Scott & White - Plano is one of a select group of 90 currently accredited and newly accredited cancer programs across the United States and one of two programs in Texas to receive this recognition.
 This number represents approximately 17 percent of programs surveyed during this period.

 Established in 2004, the CoC Outstanding Achievement Award (OAA) is designed to recognize cancer programs that strive for excellence in providing quality care to cancer patients.
 The award is granted to facilities that demonstrate a Commendation level of compliance with seven standards that represent six areas of cancer program activity: cancer committee leadership, cancer data management, clinical management, research, community outreach, and quality improvement.

 The level of compliance with the seven standards is determined during an on-site evaluation by a physician surveyor.
 In addition, facilities must receive a compliance rating for the remaining 29 cancer program standards.
-Only ninety programs across the nation, including Baylor Regional Medical Center at Plano, received the OAA as a result of surveys performed in 2010.
+Only ninety programs across the nation, including Baylor Scott & White Medical Center - Plano, received the OAA as a result of surveys performed in 2010.
 A majority of recipients are community-based facilities; however, teaching hospitals, NCI-designated Comprehensive Cancer Centers, Pediatric, and Network Cancer Programs also received the award.

-The Commission on Cancer (CoC) of the American College of Surgeons (ACoS) has granted Three-Year Accreditation with Commendation to the cancer program at Baylor Regional Medical Center at Plano.
+The Commission on Cancer (CoC) of the American College of Surgeons (ACoS) has granted Three-Year Accreditation with Commendation to the cancer program at Baylor Scott & White Medical Center - Plano.
 Accredited cancer programs are also assigned an Accreditation Category that describes the services available at the facility.
-Baylor Plano is the only hospital in Collin County to be designated a Community Hospital Comprehensive Cancer Program.
+Baylor Scott & White - Plano is the only hospital in Collin County to be designated a Community Hospital Comprehensive Cancer Program.
 This level of accreditation means that a facility treats 650 or more cancer patients each year and provides a wide range of diagnostic and treatment services available on site.